Welcome Truth-seeker

 Pros

-The past is important to both of you, and you’ll find a great understanding between the two of you if you can deal with their need for excitement, new input, new adventures.
+The past is important to both of you, and you’ll find a great understanding between the two of you if you can deal with their need for excitement, new input, and new adventures.

 Cons